 Robb asked me to play his Uncle Ernie.
 ‘He’s a Tory, I hope you don’t mind’, he said.
 Of course I didn’t.
 It was a chance to sing four of his songs, progressing from teenage tearabout in the Heston suburbs to RAF groundcrew during WW2, Gilbert & Sullivan chorus member and respectable suburban conservative.
 I loved it.

-Back in November we launched Ordinary Giants with a wonderful gig, featuring many of the musicians on the album.
+In November 2018 we launched Ordinary Giants with a wonderful gig, featuring many of the musicians on the album.
 Here’s a great review of the show.
 You can read more about the project on Robb’s website.